rjkenney11/Easy-README-Generator/README.md

 # Read Me Generator

 ### Description:
 When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
-This should include what the app is for, how to use the app, how to install it, how to report issues, etc. Create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+This should include what the app is for, how to use the app, how to install it, how to report issues, etc.
+Thus, I created a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+This generator stands out from others because it allows for the user to include a screenshot of their app or project.

 ### Table of Contents:
   - [Description](#description)